Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-During my testing process I ran all my code through an online html and css testing tools to make sure there were no errors in my code.
+During my testing process I ran all my code through 1online html and css testing tools to make sure there were no errors in my code.
 I also ran the code through an online formatter to make sure that my formatting was correct.

 <br/>